-Everyone with a brownie recipe thinks theirs is the best, but there’s a big difference between undercooked brown cake and a dense, dark and fudgy chocolate brownie.
-The first time these were made for me, I knew I’d found a keeper (and that goes for the person who baked them, too.)
+Everyone with a brownie recipe thinks theirs is the best, but there’s a big difference between undercooked brown cake and a dense, dark, and fudgy chocolate brownie.
+Nevertheless, these Ex-Boyfriend Brownies are incredible!

 Over the last week, my Instagram feed has gone from a shade of Banana Bread to Brownie, so I thought this was the perfect time to bake a batch and publish this winning recipe.